Best 9mm Ammo. The Top Choices For Concealed Carry.

 Performance is one aspect.
 Carry ammo has to do the job it's made to do, which is fly straight, penetrate to sufficient depth and - in case of jacketed hollow points - expand sufficiently to open up a larger wound channel, dump the round's energy into the target and come to a stop before exiting.
 If it doesn't work, it's only good for the range.

-As far as self-defense ammo goes, there are a few brands with an established track record in real-world use.
+As far as goes, there are a few brands with an established track record in real-world use.
 Typically, it's carried by police and word gets out that they're happy with it.
-With others, you must rely on ballistic testing done by various people.
+With others, you must rely on done by various people.
 While shooting a bullet into ballistic gel tests isn't perfect by any means - it's a poor substitute and most people don't bother putting things like a ribcage in the gel for realism - it gives you an idea of how well it might work.

 Reliability is another.
 After all, what good is any 9mm ammo hollow point if you can't trust every round to ignite?